Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What support is available?

-We also have a welfare team that are on hand to offer guidance, support and help when needed.
-Additionally, eligible students can access a wide range of finance and funding support to help you during their time at college.
+We also have a team of staff dedicated to providing learning support if it is required and a welfare team that are on hand to offer guidance, support and help when needed.
+Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.

 Why should I choose to study the course at Warrington & Vale Royal College?

-Our supported internship coordinator and job coaches will be there to support you every step of the way.
-They will arrange your placement as well as employer visits and work trials, and will provide one to one practical support if you need it.
+Our Supported Internship coordinators tutors and job coaches will be there to support you every step of the way.
+They will arrange your placement, employer visits and work trials and will provide 1:1 practical support if you need it.

 What are the entry requirements?

-You should be between 17 and 24 years old, however we recommend that you are 18+.
+You should be between 17 and 24 years old, however, we recommend 18+.

 You should have an active EHCP.

-You should be willing and able towork 16 or more hours a week.
+You should have a strong desire to 16 or more hours a week.

 It is an advantage if you can travel independently.